 - Where walkways come together at the dooryard, the plaza shall widen to provide for both people standing in conversational groups and people passing through. - The plaza shall provide seating for those waiting for others, as well as for those enjoying the outdoors. - Shading of at least some of the seating with deciduous canopy trees or a structural trellis, or similar feature, is required. - Bicycle racks are required. - Low shrubs, perennial and annual flowers and small patio trees shall be included in a pleasing composition to enhance the user's experience.

-The gathering plazas located on the quadrangle side of each building will extend the 20 feet (+/-) across the bioswales to allow pedestrian access to the lawns.
 On the parking side, the plazas will provide for ADA accessibility.
 Conceptual sketches follow.

 Parking Lot Entrance Plaza: CONCEPT A

 Parking Lot Entrance Plaza: CONCEPT B